Six Proven Ways to Build Energy-Smart Walls

 3. Inspired by the passive house, walls made of engineered lumber

-This system was used by Katrin Klingenberg to introduce the German Passive House program to the United States.
+This system of framing thick walls with I-joists was used by Katrin Klingenberg to introduce the German Passive House program to the United States.
 Klingenberg’s walls are built with 12-in.-wide I-joists as studs.
 The interior sides of the I-joists are sheathed with OSB that serves as the primary air barrier.
 The exterior of the I-joists is sheathed with structural fiberboard, which is vapor permeable and allows the wall cavity to dry to the exterior.
 These sheathings also give the I-joist wall a boxbeam-like structural integrity.
 It pays to specify the window placement and widths so that rough openings fall between the regular stud spacing.
 The wall is supported on a concrete slab.

 Walls can be site-constructed as panels and tipped up with the help of a crane.
 However, Klingenberg prefers to prefabricate double-story panels of about 8 ft. in width and to fill the wall cavities with high-efficiency blown fiberglass (R-4.5 per in.).
 (Cellulose also can be used.)
 The panel junctions are designed with an overlap that is glued and then taped to ensure that the enclosure stays airtight as it is assembled.

 If you’re pursuing the Passive House standard, a 2×3 wall built on the interior of the wall panels and insulated with damp-spray cellulose can support the second-floor joists and position the electrical and plumbing inside the air barrier.
 Having the vapor-retarding OSB sheathing slightly insulated from the interior-wall surface helps to eliminate moisture issues during the cooling season.